-Data lakes are different, because they store relational data from business applications, and non-relational data from IoT devices, mobile apps, and social media.
+Data lakes are different because they store relational data from business applications and non-relational data from IoT devices, mobile apps, and social media.
 The structure of the data is not defined when it is captured.
 This means you can store all of your data in a data lake without careful organization or the need to know what questions you’ll have to use the data for in the future.
-As organizations who are using only data warehouses start to see the benefits of data lakes, they are bringing data lakes into their arsenals, and use diverse query capabilities, data science use-cases, and advanced capabilities to discover new information models.
+As organizations that are using only data warehouses start to see the benefits of data lakes, they are bringing data lakes into their arsenals and using diverse query capabilities, data science use cases, and advanced capabilities to discover new information models.

 Data Lake Vendors

 The Apache Software Foundation developed Hadoop, Spark, and various other open-source technologies that are today used in data lakes.
 These open-source tools can be downloaded and used for free, but commercial vendors offer versions of many of the open-source technologies and offer technical support to their customers.
 Some vendors even develop and sell proprietary data lake software.
 There are various data lake technology vendors on the market today who provide platforms and tools to help users build and manage data lakes.
 Some major vendors are: